SB-2259

 Statutory Text

 (b) A health facility, clinic, physician's office, or office of a group practice that uses generative artificial intelligence to generate written or verbal patient communications pertaining to patient clinical information shall ensure that the communications include both of the following: (1) A disclaimer that indicates to the patient that the communication was generated by generative artificial intelligence and that is provided in the following manner: (A) for written communications involving physical and digital media, including letters, emails, and other occasional messages, the disclaimer shall appear prominently at the beginning of each communication; (B) for written communications involving continuous online interactions, including chat-based telehealth, the disclaimer shall be prominently displayed throughout the interaction; (C) for audio communications, the disclaimer shall be provided verbally at the start and the end of the interaction; or (D) for video communications, the disclaimer shall be prominently displayed throughout the interaction.
+(2) Clear instructions describing how a patient may contact a human health care provider, employee of the health facility, clinic, physician's office, or office of a group provider, or other appropriate person. (c) If a communication is generated by generative artificial intelligence and read and reviewed by a human licensed or certified health care provider, the requirements of subdivision (b) do not apply.

-225 ILCS 60/67(b)(2)
+225 ILCS 60/67(d)-(e)

 Plain Language